Practice Policies

 Any changes to this notice will be published on our website and on the Practice notice board.

-Suspected breaches in data protection can be reported to the independent OHP Data Protection Officer Leanne Hoye or Naomi Frazer on 0121 422 1366.
+Suspected breaches in data protection can be reported to our independent OHP Data Protection Officer on 0121 422 1366.
 Breaches in data protection will result in an incident investigation.
 Serious breaches will be reported to the ICO.

 It is the responsibility of all employees of the practice to report suspected breaches of information security to the Practice lead and Data Protection Officer without delay.